 About me

+My name is Xinyu Leslie Liao.
 I’m a first-year PhD student in Linguistics at the University of Toronto.
 The central focus of my research is perceptual flexibility in speech perception and computational speech models, bridging perception experiments, computational modeling, and theories of phonetic learning and language evolution.
 Human perceptual and memory systems are remarkably adaptive—listeners continuously recalibrate their category boundaries (e.g., for speech sounds) in response to novel input.
 I am particularly interested in how listeners adapt to or compensate for the innovative phonetic input, how explicit computational models can be built to probe human cognition, and whether computational models can exhibit similar perceptual biases as human does.

 With my past training, I apporach these questions from an interdisciplinary perspective, especially from phonetics/phonology, psycholinguistics, computational modeling, and variationist sociolinguistics. my CV is here